About the Practice

 Meet Dr. Daniel Meader — DMD, CDT

+Patients searching for the best dentist in Columbia, SC consistently land on Dr. Daniel Meader.
 30+ years of dental practice.
 The only dentist in South Carolina who is also a board-Certified Dental Technician.
-Healthgrades Patient Favorite.
-A clinician who started his career at the lab bench — and who still designs and fabricates every crown, bridge, denture, and implant restoration in-house.
+A clinician who started his career at the lab bench — and who still designs and fabricates every crown, bridge, denture, and implant restoration in-house, in his Columbia, SC dental office at 3727 Rosewood Drive.

 From the Lab Bench to the Dental Chair